awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetItemCRUD.md

     To delete an item, the table name and item's primary key are required\.

-1. Execute the `DeleteItem` method by providing the `DeleteItemRequest` object that you created in the preceding step\.
+1. Run the `DeleteItem` method by providing the `DeleteItemRequest` object that you created in the preceding step\.

 **Example**